Crossing the Canada/US border

 As a visitor, you can bring certain goods into Canada for your own use as "personal baggage."
 Personal baggage includes clothing, camping and sports equipment, cameras, tape recorders and personal computers.
 It also includes vehicles, private boats and aircraft.

 You must declare all goods when you arrive at the CBSA port of entry.
 Border services officers do conduct examinations of goods being imported or exported to verify declarations.
 If you declare goods when you arrive and take them back with you when you leave, you will not have to pay any duty or taxes.
 These goods cannot be used by a resident of Canada or on behalf of a business based in Canada, be given as a gift to a Canadian resident or disposed of or left in Canada.
-You may import gifts for friends in Canada duty free and tax free; as long as each gift is valued at CAN $60.00 or less.
+You may import gifts for friends in Canada duty free and tax free; as long as each gift remain at the allowable value or less.
 If the gift is worth more, you will have to pay duties and taxes on the excess amount.
 You cannot claim alcoholic beverages, tobacco products or advertising matter as gifts.

 For more information on bringing items across the border please visit http://www.beaware.gc.ca/english/toce.shtml.